Generalizations of the flag variety tied to the Macdonald-theoretic delta operators: Quotient rings

 The ideal $I_{n,k}$ is homogeneous, so $R_{n,k}$ is a graded ring.
 Since the generating set of $I_{n,k}$ is stable under the action of $S_n$, the quotient $R_{n,k}$ is a graded $S_n$-module.
 When $k = 1$, we recover the ground field $R_{n,1} = \CC$ since $x_1, \dots, x_n \in I_{n,1}$.
 When $k = n$, it is not hard to see that the variable powers $x_i^n$ are in the classical coinvariant ideal $I_n = \langle e_1, \dots, e_n \rangle$, so that $I_{n,n} = I_n$.

 The algebra $R_n$ and geometry $\Fl(n)$ are governed by the combinatorics of $S_n$.
 The following combinatorial objects play an analogous role for $R_{n,k}$ and $X_{n,k}$.

-\begin{defn} A {\em Fubini word} is a word $w = [w(1), \dots, w(n)]$ over the positive integers for all $i > 1$ such that $i$ appears in $w$, so does $i-1$.
+\begin{defn} A word $w = [w(1), \dots, w(n)]$ over the positive integers is a {\em Fubini word} if for all $i > 1$ such that the letter $i$ appears in $w$, the letter $i-1$ also appears in $w$.
 We let $\WWW_{n,k}$ denote the family of Fubini words of length $n$ with maximum letter $k$. \end{defn}

 As an example, we have $\WWW_{3,2} = \{[1,1,2], [1,2,1], [2,1,1], [1,2,2], [2,1,2], [2,2,1] \}$.
 Words in $\WWW_{n,k}$ may be thought of as surjective maps $w: [n] \twoheadrightarrow [k]$, giving a natural identification $\WWW_{n,n} = S_n$.